 This displays bus interface ports in the SIM (processor) register set in a table.
-Use this to see how the SIM registers have configured the external bus interface pins of Port C, Port E, and Port F.
+Use this to see how the SIM registers have configured the external bus interface pins of the available ports.

 Display-Configuration Info-Bus Interface Ports (Emulator SIM)